 Blockchain technology provides endless financial opportunities; however, it’s known for high energy usage and consequently massive carbon footprint.
 The constant “mining” in the Proof of Work systems of Bitcoin and Ethereum means that chugging never stops as it verifies a miner’s work and validates block transactions.
 Proof of Work requires ALL of its miners to attempt to solve a complex sum, with the winner determined by the person who has the most powerful hardware devices.
 Mining of this kind uses an excessive amount of power and electricity.

 More recent blockchains have evolved to a new way of doing things, a new consensus mechanism called Proof of Stake.
 This model randomly chooses the winner based on the amount they have staked; therefore uses significantly less energy and is more eco-friendly.
 The Celo Blockchain is a proof-of-stake blockchain.

-For our Token Craft NFT, we decided to use Celo Blockchain because it uses less energy and the transactions are cheaper, faster, and you cannot change the transaction’s outcome once complete.
+At Award Pool, we decided to use Celo Blockchain because it uses less energy and the transactions are cheaper, faster, and you cannot change the transaction’s outcome once complete.